Before we get started, let's make sure you are on the correct guide.

 - Then navigate to the root folder of your Magento 2 store installation

-- Change the "/path/to/connector.tar" portion of the command below to where the tar file was uploaded on that server.
-Then run the command:
+- Change the "/path/to/connector.zip" portion of the command below to where the zip file was uploaded on that server.
+The zip file name may change as per the new changes so use the name that was downloaded on your machine, below is just an example.

 If you are having trouble with installation, please contact us at email@example.com.